How Does a No-Closing-Cost Refinance Work?

-Are you considering refinancing your mortgage but hesitant about the high cost of closing?
+Are you considering refinancing your mortgage, but hesitant about the high cost of closing?
 A no-closing-cost refinance may be the solution for you.

-In this article, we’ll explain what a no-closing-cost refinance is, how it works, and the benefits and drawbacks of this type of refinance.
+In this article, we’ll explain what a no-closing-cost refinance is, how it works, and the benefits and drawbacks of this type of mortgage refinance.
 We’ll also go over the qualifications and the process of getting a no-closing-cost refinance, so you can decide if it’s the right choice for you.

 What is a no-closing-cost refinance?